Let's find out what is testing in DevOps.

-Similarly with Integration Testing and Contracting Testing, a basic structure is needed built on the simplest methods of interacting with databases and APIs.
+Similarly, with Integration Testing and Contracting Testing, a basic structure is needed to be built on the simplest methods of interacting with databases and APIs.

 With UI Testing, Vocke advises “Selenium-based tests will be your best choice” as they offer screenshots of your app functioning across the different flavors of OS and devices out there and can report on various usability issues as well as give design teams of “how good it looks”.

 Call it what you want: a test suite, a test portfolio.
-But is clear automated testing the DevOps world requires a pre-designed set of toolchains (similar to Bitcoin’s blockchains) a chain of tools, none with more hierarchical importance than the other, but that together form an invaluable safety net of 100% passed, 100% green lighted automated testing.
+But it is clear automated testing the DevOps world requires a pre-designed set of toolchains (similar to Bitcoin’s blockchains) a chain of tools, none with more hierarchical importance than the other, but that together form an invaluable safety net of 100% passed, 100% green-lighted automated testing.